 Some symptoms of rapid naming dyslexia include the following:

 - Frequently replacing words or leaving words out completely

 Double Deficit Dyslexia

-Someone with Double Deficit Dyslexia has difficulty with two aspects of reading: speed and identifying the sounds in words.
-This type of Dyslexia is a combination of Rapid Naming Dyslexia as well as Phonological Dyslexia.
-Some symptoms may include the following:
+An individual with double deficit dyslexia has difficulty with two aspects of reading: speed and identifying the sounds in words.
+This type of dyslexia is a combination of rapid naming dyslexia, as well as phonological dyslexia.

-People with Surface Dyslexia have difficulty with whole word recognition and spelling.
+People with surface dyslexia have difficulty with whole-word recognition and spelling.
 This is especially noticeable when words have irregular spelling-sound correspondences.
-Some symptoms may include the following:

 - Difficulty with whole-word recognition